sendbird/sendbird-calls-android/README.md

 ```

 ## Receive a call
 Receive incoming calls by first registering `SendBirdCallListener`.
 Accept or decline incoming calls using the `directCall.accept()` or the `directCall.end()` methods.
-If the call is accepted, a media session will automatically be established by the SDK.
+If the call is accepted, a media session will automatically be established.

 Before accepting any calls, the `directCall.setListener()` must be registered upfront in the `SendBirdCallListener` .
 Once registered,  `directCall.setListener()` enables reacting to in-call events via callbacks methods.